jbavari/jbavari.github.io/source/_posts/2015-11-05-using-ionic-2-dot-0-generators.markdown

 Change directories and serve the app in the browser: `cd MyIonic2App && ionic serve`.

 You'll see, we've got a basic tabs starter now avilable at `MyIonic2App` directory.
-Note: the `ionic-framework` module will be installed from the `ionic start` command.

 ## Generating a few pages